Logical Message Passing Networks with One-hop Inference on Atomic Formulas: A Natural Extension of Complex Query Decomposition (CQD) to Answer Negation Queries

 \subsection{Non-convex landscape of negated complex queries}

 ~ In this part, we show that the negator in fuzzy logic introduces non-convexity.
-Let $x$ be an optimizable variable in the 1D interval $I$ and $\phi_1(x)$ and $\phi_2(x)$ be two continuous truth value of two atomic formula $a_1$ and $a_2$, respectively function that are convex over $I$.
-Consider the conjunctive query $a_1\land \lnot a_2$ The continuous truth value is
+Let $x$ be an optimizable variable in the 1D interval $I$ and $\phi_1(x)$ and $\phi_2(x)$ be two continuous truth value of two atomic formula $a_1$ and $a_2$, respectively.
+They are convex functions over $I$.
+Consider the conjunctive query $a_1\land \lnot a_2$.
+The continuous truth value is

 Consider an example with convex $\phi_1(x)$ and $\phi_2(x)$.
 Let $\top$ is the product $t$-norm, and $\phi_1(x) = 1 - x^2$ and $\phi_2(x) = 1- (x-0.3)^2$ for $x\in [0, 1]$.
 Then $J(x)$ turns to be non-convex as shown in Figure~\ref{fig:non-convex}.